openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 - Use a name that is consistent with an original name, but complete match is not necessary
 - Use lowercase
 - Use `-`(preferable) or `_` as delimiters, for spaces are not allowed
-- Include a suffix according to an original framework (see **`framework`** description in the [configuration file](#configuration-file) section for examples), if you add a reimplementation of an existing model in OMZ from another framework
+- Add a suffix according to framework identifier (see **`framework`** description in the [configuration file](#configuration-file) section for examples), if the model is a reimplementation of an existing model from another framework

 This name will be used for downloading, converting, and other operations.
 Examples of model names: